packfan101/cse210-hw/final/FinalProject/ReadMe.txt

 For a crockpot/stove recipe: the cook temp should be what you set the crockpot/stove to: (low/medium/high).

 For a pressure cooker recipe: you can enter 0 for the temp or leave it blank since there is no way to set the temperature on a pressure cooker.
 You will be asked for a pressure setting during the recipe creation process.

+When the menu says to type 0 to quit/go back, you can type 0 and press enter, or you can leave it blank and hit enter.
+Either way will return you to the prior menu.